LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 - We will [**notify affected users**](#we-will-notify-any-affected-account-owners) about any requests for their account information, unless prohibited from doing so by law or court order.
 - We will not disclose **location-tracking data**, such as IP address logs, without a [valid court order or search warrant](#with-a-court-order-or-a-search-warrant).
-- We will not disclose any **private user content**, including the contents of private repositories, without a valid [search warrant](#only-with-a-search-warrant).
+- We will not disclose any **private user content**, including the contents of private modules, without a valid [search warrant](#only-with-a-search-warrant).

 ### About these guidelines

-Our users trust us with their software projects and code—often some of their most valuable business or personal assets.
+Our users trust us with their education projects—often some of their most valuable business or personal assets.
 Maintaining that trust is essential to us, which means keeping user data safe, secure, and private.

-While the overwhelming majority of our users use GitHub's services to create new businesses, build new technologies, and for the general betterment of humankind, we recognize that with millions of users spread all over the world, there are bound to be a few bad apples in the bunch.
+While the overwhelming majority of our users use GitHub's services to create educational materials and for the general betterment of humankind, we recognize that with users spread all over the world, there are bound to be a few bad apples in the bunch.
 In those cases, we want to help law enforcement serve their legitimate interest in protecting the public.

 By providing guidelines for law enforcement personnel, we hope to strike a balance between the often competing interests of user privacy and justice.